-Justin Hawes, the company’s MD, believes that these tools were an asset to the Scan Display stand, as they became a point of interest and something to talk about beyond the expo.
+Our MD, Justin Hawes, believes that these tools were an asset to the Scan Display stand, as they became a point of interest and something to talk about beyond the expo.
 However, the key to using these technologies is to use them well.
-So, based on Scan Display’s experience, here is Justin’s advice for your next event.
+So, based on our experience, here is Justin’s advice for your next event.

 It’s still new

 “A surprising discovery for us was that, even though a lot of this tech has been around for a long time and has been in the media spotlight, people seemed to know very little about it.
 We expected show visitors to be more aware,” says Justin.
 Therefore you need to be prepared to educate your visitors.